MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-raspbian.md

 ### Install on Raspberry Pi OS

-Download the tar.gz package from the [releases][releases] page onto your openSUSE computer.
+Download the tar.gz package from the [releases][releases] page onto your Raspberry Pi computer.
 The links to the current versions are:

 - PowerShell 7.2-preview.10 - `https://github.com/PowerShell/PowerShell/releases/download/v7.2.0-preview.10/powershell-7.2.0-preview.10-linux-arm32.tar.gz`